vecavestica/exercise-/docs.md

 This is the first sentence in the first paragraph.
 Paragraphs are separated with a blank line

 This is the second paragraph.
-FROM THE MAIN BRANCH
+CONFLICT TEST NEW BRANCH merged

 It goes after the first paragraph.